EDITOR’S NOTE: The post was updated on June 18.

 When will the pools and splash pads open?

-Cindy Hallaran Pool will remain closed for the 2020 season due to budgetary constraints.
-Adamson Lagoon is closed due to strict CDC guidelines regarding social distancing, sanitization, and staffing requirements.
-Depending on protocols and governor’s orders, Adamson could open July 6.
-We’ll decide at the end of June.
-Splash pads will open when allowed by the governor.
+Adamson Lagoon and Cindy Hallaran Pool will remain closed for the 2020 season due to budgetary constraints, limited resources and continued health and welfare concerns regarding social distancing, sanitization, and staffing requirements.
+We will decide at the end of July regarding the possibility of opening splash pads.

 Will you have swimming lessons this year?

 Swim lessons have been canceled for the 2020 season.
 Click here for three water safety resources to help keep your family safe.